sted0011/bef/_posts/2018-05-01-iconography.markdown

 <div class="col-xs-12 col-sm-4 col-md-4 project-description"><h1>Project</h1></div>
 <div class="col-xs-12 col-sm-8 col-md-8 project-description">Trading Technologies has a distinctive style of iconography: abstract, suggestive, and linear.
 The company iconography of the brand is not intended to be a set of literal wayfinders, but rather abstract, interpretive representations of broad concepts in the trading software product.
 They develop meaning over time and exposure, and almost always include a lockup with a textual description of the associated concept.<br><br>
 When the iconography was created, the set was limited.
 Overtime the company's iconography needs expanded.
 That's is where my work comes in.
 I built out the icon library, expanded its use on the web site, generated navigational tiles around the icons, and crafted slide layouts around the icons.
-My icons retain the linear nature, circular enclosure, and color palette of the original icon set, but expand the applications and deepen the library.<br><br>
+My icons retain the linear nature, circular enclosure, and color palette of the original icon set, but deepen the library and expand the applications.<br><br>
-To show my process, you'll find three examples of software visuals that I used for inspiration, and the icons that grew out of those visuals.
+Below you can see the icons I developed.
+To help understand my process, you will see three examples of software visuals that I used for inspiration, and the icons that grew out of those visuals.
 Also included are examples of digital applications.</div>

 <div class="post_image_addl">
     <img src="/assets/img/Iconography-Set.png" alt="An iconography set">